-Beautiful crispy football shaped croquettes filled with creamy risotto rice made with either a ragù sauce or a simple tomato sauce Then the cheese is stuffed into the centre and the whole thing formed into a lovely round ball of deliciousness and dipped in bread crumbs and deep fried. cheese that in Rome come with a meat sauce in the croquette.
+Beautiful crispy football-shaped croquettes filled with creamy risotto rice made with either a ragù sauce or a simple tomato sauce Then the cheese is stuffed into the centre and the whole thing is formed into a lovely round ball of deliciousness and dipped in bread crumbs and deep-fried. cheese that in Rome comes with a meat sauce in the croquette.

 Try them at Trapizzino, Panificio Roscioli just off Piazza Vittorio a Via Buonarotti 48.
 Pizzeria Emma at Via del Monte della Farina, 28.
 Supplizio at Via dei Banchi Vecchi, 143 has a whole menu devoted to different kinds.